 When comparing PyCharm vs Jupyter, the Slant community recommends PyCharm for most people.
-In the question“What are the best Python IDEs?”
-PyCharm is ranked 1st while Jupyter is ranked 21st.
+In the question“What are the best Python IDEs or editors?”
+PyCharm is ranked 1st while Jupyter is ranked 16th.
 The most important reason people chose PyCharm is:

 Ranked in these QuestionsQuestion Ranking

 Pro Version control integration

 PyCharm has CVS, Git, Subversion and Mercurial integration.

 Pro Catches run-time information when running the code